fafadalilian/UX-Research-Portfolio/Drone Design Project/README.md

 The study identified biometric and behavioral indicators for drone piloting skill learning across tasks and difficulty levels.
 Recommendations for training programs and future research directions are provided.

 ### Key Findings
-####- Cognitive load, focused attention, and vigilance are key biometric measures associated with performance.
+- **Cognitive load, focused attention, and vigilance are key biometric measures associated with performance.

-####- Cognitive ability moderates the effect of biometric measures on performance.
+- **Cognitive ability moderates the effect of biometric measures on performance.

-####- Control input behavior impacts performance, with task-specific effects.
-there is support for employing controller input behavior in user-centered design for performance.
+- **Control input behavior impacts performance, with task-specific effects. there is support for employing controller input behavior in user-centered design for performance.
 Data from controller input provides continuous, inexpensive, non-intrusive, and robust information about pilot performance.
 The design of new features, advanced systems, and safety overrides can benefit from understanding and considering pilots' control responses.
 For example, during a handoff of an assistive system, instability-induced control behaviors may suggest alternative designs.

 ####- Increased task difficulty affects performance differentially across tasks